calico32/waybar-niri-windows/README.md

 ## Configuration

-Add a CFFI module to your Waybar config (and add any niri actions you want to trigger on scroll):
+Add a CFFI module to your Waybar config:

 ```jsonc
 {